 After all, don’t we all just want to be accepted for exactly who we are?

-Niki Huxtable, Local Team Facilitator at CTN and Mama who changed her perspective from awareness to acceptance and hasn’t looked back.
+Niki Huxtable, Community and Family Coordinator at CTN and Mama who changed her perspective from awareness to acceptance and hasn’t looked back.

 Sign up for our email list to receive information about events, newsletters, resources and more.